 So do I think Moe Norman’s swing would benefit the players on tour?

 If you remember in the late 90’s Sandy Lisle changed his mechanics to swing like Moe.
 I stood on the range and watched as Moe taught Sandy giving him tips and instruction.
 Tony Sills (winner of the Houston Open) and Craig Bowden all changed their swings to the Moe Norman Single Plane as well.
 Yes, Moe’s swing has benefits.
 It can increase the number of fairways and greens hit.
 The players can become more consistent and strike the ball better every day, but it doesn’t mean that improving these factors would win.
 Winning on the PGA Tour is more than just ball-striking.
 Also remember, Moe did win.
 He won at the same rate last Tiger Woods in his prime winning one of every three tournaments he played in the 50’s and 60’s.

 Instead of using the PGA Tour and the numerous variables to winning tournament.
 To validate the effectiveness of Moe Norman’s swing, I take another approach.
 I no longer look at the PGA Tour players for swing techniques – I ask a much less biased question.

 “What is the EASIEST way to accomplish what EVERY player in golf has always tried to accomplish – achieve a perfect moment of impact position” using less movement, less effort and less stress on the body?”

-Moe’s swing, as an easier way to play golf, has become self-evident in my life but it took some difficult and interesting life experiences to remove the cobwebs.
+Moe’s swing is an easier way to play golf, has become self-evident in my life but it took some complicated and exciting life experiences to remove the cobwebs.
 That is why I am so committed to teaching his swing today.
 I’m not trying to create tour players.
 I am trying to help people simply their golf swings to help them love the game – just as I do.

 I was reminded of these experiences recently.